ltngames/ltngames.github.io/src/about.md

 ---
 title: About LTN Games
 layout: base.html
+metaDescription: About LTN Games, our mission and what we do
 ---

 At LTN Games, we are driven by a mission to deliver exceptional gaming experiences that captivate players across the globe.
 We're not just game developers; we're dedicated to creating a wealth of resources, tutorials, and high-quality game assets.
 Our goal is to empower developers of all backgrounds who share our passion for crafting engaging and visually stunning games.